-As the largest professional organization in this interdisciplinary field, AJS has supported research, teaching, and scholarship in Jewish Studies since it was founded in 1969.
-Our publications, annual meetings, and other initiatives ensure that AJS leads the field, maintains professional standards, and supports our scholars and students in their work.
-Contributions to the AJS@50 Fund celebrate our accomplishments of our first fifty years and guarantee excellence for the next half-century.
+As the largest professional organization in this interdisciplinary field, the AJS has supported research, teaching, and scholarship in Jewish Studies since it was founded in 1969.
+Our publications, annual meetings, and other initiatives ensure that the AJS leads the field, maintains professional standards, and supports our scholars and students in their work.

 I choose to donate to the AJS because as the premier Jewish Studies professional organization, it serves the field in numerous and crucial ways. … For all scholars in Jewish Studies, whether they are at the senior level or just beginning their careers, the AJS is indispensable and I remain eternally grateful to it for all the good it does.

 — John M. Efron, Koret Professor of Jewish History, University of California-Berkeley